alimohebbi/test-reuse-study/semantic_matching_evaluator/evaluator/README.md

 ### Python Packages
 1. Activate the virtual environment
-1. Run text_pre_process.py to download additional packages:
+1. Run `descriptor_processes/text_pre_process.py` to download additional packages:
     ```
     python -m text_pre_process
     ```
-    You should see:
+    The script prints the following message when downloading is finished:
     ```
     download is completed!
     ```